 There are also numerous opportunities for off-campus community service employment in the Greater Hartford area.
 These positions are included in the online database maintained by the Financial Aid Office.

 Students admitted to Trinity who intend to study under Veteran’s Educational Benefits should, upon admission to Trinity, communicate with their Regional Office of Department of Veterans Affairs (1-800-827-1000) to request an Application for Education Benefits.
-In addition, veterans (or the dependents of veterans) should complete and submit the Trinity College Veterans Benefits form available on our Web site.
+In addition, veterans (or the dependents of veterans) should complete and submit the Trinity College Veterans Benefits form available on the Financial Aid Office website.

 Trinity College is a participant in the VA Yellow Ribbon Program (Chapter 33) for qualifying veterans.
 Up to 10 qualified Chapter 33 applicants will be awarded up to $15,000 per year on a first-come, first-served basis.
 Contact the Financial Aid Office for details.